 How to survive with Windows 7

 Update everything in the January 2020 Microsoft Patch Tuesday release.
-It'll be your last chance to make sure Windows and other Microsoft software are as secure as possible.
+It'll be your next-to-last chance to make sure Windows and other Microsoft software are as secure as possible.
 This Patch Tuesday fixes some very serious security flaws, though not all affect Windows 7.

 Install one of the best antivirus programs.
 Microsoft will stop developing its own antivirus software for Windows 7, Microsoft Security Essentials, so you'll need something else.
 (MSE will continue to get routine malware-signature updates so that it can recognize the latest known threats, however.)